joescii/lift-ng/README.md

 Now we can take a look at how to utilize Lift's comet support to asynchronously send angular updates from the server

 First you should write a new class which extends the `AngularActor` trait, which is a sub-trait of Lift's `CometActor`.
-Thus you can do anything you can normally with a `CometActor`, as well as get access to the `$rootScope` of the angular application.
-Currently we support an emit or broadcast of either strings or arbitrary JSON objects on the `$rootScope` service in the angular app.
+Thus you can do anything you can normally with a `CometActor`, as well as get access the `$scope` where the actor is defined in the DOM and the `$rootScope` of the angular application.
+Currently we support `$emit`, `$broadcast`, and assignment of arbitrary fields on the given scope object.

 ```scala
 class CometExample extends AngularActor {